BrodieRobertson/Blackjack/README.md

 3. Hand panel now actually shows the second hand.
 4. Player panel resets after a round where a player split their hand.
 5. A few mistakes within the gamelog have been addressed.
+6. Almost every element has a tool tip.

 Future Features:
 1. GUI elements for every component of the game, for the cards and deck they will be drawn on screen.
 2. Updated elements for components that are already displayed.
-3. Tool tips everywhere that makes sense.
-4. Complete the about window which will show the game version and people who worked on the game.
+3. Complete the about window which will show the game version and people who worked on the game.
-5. Print the log to file when the game is over.
+4. Print the log to file when the game is over.
-6. Decide how many decks should be used based on the number of players.
+5. Decide how many decks should be used based on the number of players.
-7. Slow down the game to allow for the user to understand what is happening without reading the log.
+6. Slow down the game to allow for the user to understand what is happening without reading the log.
-8. Complete the statistics window which will show tthe currrent money of each player, how much they've wagered and a bunch of other things.
+7. Complete the statistics window which will show tthe currrent money of each player, how much they've wagered and a bunch of other things.
-9. Dynamically generate CPU characters initial bets, insurance, and round descisions.
+8. Dynamically generate CPU characters initial bets, insurance, and round descisions.

 GUI Beta 1.4.1
 <br>Note: